 Welcome to St. James Cathedral.

-We hope that you will discover a home among us.
+We hope that you feel welcome here.
+We pray that you will find a home with us.

 The Cathedral Church of St. James